 That proof could be in the form of your Uber/Lyft income and your trip logs.
 In case you remember certain months were busier or “slower”, exclude them and report it as such.

 The two points illustrated above will give you a basic outline of your major business miles that are deductible.
 But what about miles you’re not capturing using these methods, such as the miles driven between trips or your commute to your passengers?

 The following are a few methods that can help you establish those miles as deductibles.

 Another way to calculate the total mileage between your trips is to calculate the lost mileage between when a trip ended with a passenger, and where the next trip began with another.
 You can use the “gap” to calculate the mileage you incur between trips, which are deductible business miles.

-Once you find your total mileage, you can start to estimate what your total deductible mileage is by finding the number that is between your total miles, and your rideshare miles (given to your by rideshare companies).
+If you forgot to take down those readings, you can often find them in, for example, old maintenance receipts.
+Once you calculate your total mileage, you can start to estimate what your total deductible mileage is by finding the number that is between your total miles, and your rideshare miles (given to your by rideshare companies).

-Go ahead, use these techniques to get your mileage for this year.
-But be warned that these techniques put you at the mercy of audits and will not guarantee the maximum deductible for your business miles.
-You will not be able to establish your complete business miles and hence lose out on substantial tax- deductions.
-A better way to go about tax deductions is to be prepared and keep proper tabs on all your business miles no matter how tedious the prospects.
+A better way to go about tax deductions is to be prepared and keep proper tabs on all your business miles no matter how tedious it may sound.
 This way you can ensure that you maximize your mileage deductions for the year.

 It’s better to prevent a mistake rather than trying to pick up the pieces afterward.
 So, how do you avoid forgetting to keep your logs again?

 The answer is simple – you should track your mileage!
 With that said, we all know how tedious keeping individual records can be.
 In addition, pen-and-paper mileage logs can be time-consuming and highly inaccurate.